 RUN COURSE: Water stations are located at the run start and at every mile on the run course.
-Each station will be stocked with Water and Gatorade.
+Each station will be stocked with water and Gatorade.
+Gu will be provided at Miles 1.5 and 4.5.
 You must complete the entire course and circle the traffic cones at the run turnaround.
 A timing mat will be placed at the turnaround to ensure each athlete completes the entire run course.

 DROPPING OUT: Please notify a race official and return your timing chip at the finish line if you drop out of the race.

 UNSPORTSMANLIKE CONDUCT: Unsportsmanlike conduct or the verbal abuse of any race official or volunteer during the race or at any time during event weekend will result in your immediate disqualification.